FailAcademy/learning/web-dev-foundation/_lessons/week-02/02-css-layout.md

 - Use CSS positioning (static, relative, absolute, and fixed) to move elements around a webpage.
 - Use CSS floats to manipulate elements, including list-based navigation menus.
 - Understand what CSS resets are and why they are needed.
+- Use online tools to validate HTML and CSS code.

 ---